RochelleLBeckford/mineos-pizza-house/README.md

         -   [ ] A copyright symbol for the copyright information
             -   [ ] & copy; -> is the symbol for copyright
         -   [ ] A link to external sources using the "href" attribute of the &lt;a&gt; element for the links in the list item to external sources
+        -   [ ] The &lt;ul&gt; element:
+            -   [ ] The unordered list element used to house the links to different eexternal links
+                -   [ ] The &lt;li&gt; element:
+                    -   [ ] Each list element will have a specific external link
                     -   [ ] &lt;a href="/privacy"&gt;Privacy&lt;/a&gt;
                     -   [ ] Use the target attribute to open the link path in a new tab instead of the current page
                     -   [ ] <a href="/privacy" target="_blank">Privacy</a>
                     -   [ ] When the user clicks one of these external links, they would be redirected to a new page with the information on it

 ---